 We’re helping communities become more flood resilient

-Here at the Flood Innovation Centre, we have experience of both studying and living with the impacts of flooding, so we understand how important it is for our communities to become more resilient and better prepared for the rising water levels in our area.
+Here at the Flood Innovation Centre, we understand how important it is for our communities to become more resilient and better prepared for the increased risk of major flood events.
+We have in-depth knowledge of flood risk management, as well as insight into the impacts of flooding.

 Positioning the Humber region as a centre of excellence for flood innovation